 But for people experiencing moderate swelling, chronic venous insufficiency, sclerotherapy post-treatment, or the management of healed venous ulcers all call for the 20-30 mmHg compression socks.

-For the muscles to receive the proper amount of oxygen and nutrients during physical activity, compression socks help to enhance blood flow.
+For the muscles to receive the proper amount of oxygen and nutrients during physical activity, compression socks for men and compression socks for women help to enhance blood flow.
 Designed with graduated compression, compression socks have a tighter foot and a looser thigh.
 This is one of the primary differences between compression socks vs regular socks.

 It helps the blood flow up the leg (known as venous return) and via the veins valve system, preventing pooling and increasing the overall efficiency of blood flow.